lxanders/node-express-base/README.md

 This aims to be one possible project configuration for a server side rendered web application.

+Note: This project is completely rewritten to use ES6 / ES2015 in its most recent version.

 ## Prerequisites

 The project is currently tested on the [Travis CI](https://travis-ci.org/lxanders/node-express-base) with [`Node.js`](https://nodejs.org) versions `4.0.0` & `5.0.0`.